palantir/tslint/README.md

 }
 ```

-Formatter files are always named with the suffix `Formatter`, and referenced from TSLint without its suffix.
+Such custom formatters can also be written in Javascript.
+Additionally, formatter files are always named with the suffix `Formatter`, and referenced from TSLint without its suffix.

 Installation
 ------------